Flight Ops HQ

 Calculator

-Fractional Ownership Cost Calculator
+Fractional Jet Cost Calculator

 Estimate the yearly cost of a fractional share from your annual flight hours and the aircraft category, with the amortized share, management, and occupied hourly cost combined.